qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Rotate Point Symbols
 --------------------

-The |rotatePointSymbols| :sup:`Rotate Point Symbols` allows you to change the rotation of point symbols in the map canvas.
+The |rotatePointSymbols| :sup:`Rotate Point Symbols` allows you to individually change the rotation of point symbols in the map canvas.

 #.
-First of all, apply to the symbol a :ref:`data-defined <data_defined>`
+First, you need to indicate the field to store the rotation value in.
-   rotation:
+   This is made by assigning a field to the symbol :ref:`data-defined <data_defined>` rotation property:

    #.
 In the :menuselection:`Layer Properties --> Symbology` dialog, browse to
       the symbol editor dialog.